hborlik/EV2-Engine/current_notes.md

 Modeling and rendering are two core research problems in computer graphics.

+### Schedule

+2. Jan 20 : *Scene representation* Need to load from very simple format to enable procedural generation.
+    1. Think about the data structures that will be used to generate a scene graph.
+    2. Zones are fundamental constructs of a city.
+They define the size and placement of buildings.
+Computational geometry, polygon operations. https://en.wikipedia.org/wiki/Greiner%E2%80%93Hormann_clipping_algorithm.
+Nodes of this data should be editable.
+Drag, delete, and create polygon vertices.
+3. Jan 27 :
+4. Feb 03 :
+5. Feb 10 :
+6. Feb 17 :
+7. Feb 24 :
+8. Mar 03 :
+9. Mar 10 :
+10. Mar 17 :

 ### current milestones
 1. implement terrain rendering
    - geometry (done)